 Chiron is a very strong chess program, the current Italian Computer Chess Champion.

-In these years Chiron has improved a lot thanks also to ideas found in strong open source engines, in computer chess forums and websites, etc. In particular I would like to thank Bruce Moreland, Robert Hyatt, Ernst Heinz, Ed Schröder, Fabien Letouzey, the Stockfish team, the Ippolit guys and many others.
+In these years Chiron has improved a lot thanks also to ideas found in strong open source engines, in computer chess fora and websites, etc. In particular I would like to thank Bruce Moreland, Robert Hyatt, Ernst Heinz, Ed Schröder, Fabien Letouzey, the Stockfish team, the Ippolit guys and many others.
 Thanks to Miguel Ballicora, Eugene Nalimov, Daniel Shawul and Ronald de Man for the probing code of their tablebases/bitbases, to Pradu Kannan, Gerd Isenberg (thanks for the tremendous work done on the CPW) and Lasse Hansen for the magic bitboards, to “Sesse” and Stephan Vermeire for the CTG specifications, to Ilari Pihlajisto for cutechess-cli that I’ve been using since 2009 for testing Chiron.
 Thanks to all the people that tested Chiron in the past, among them Ciro Vignotto, Leo Dijksman, Olivier Deville, Günther Simon, Lars Hallerström, the testers of CEGT and CCRL and many others.
-Thanks to Wilhelm Hudetz for the Chiron logo.
+Thanks to Wilhelm Hudetz for the logo.
 Thanks to Luca Lissandrello for everything he has done for the italian computer chess community.
 Finally, thanks to Salvo Spitaleri and Arturo Ochoa for their opening books.